RongxinZhang/interactive-device/lab1/write_up.md

 **a.
 Are you able to get the LED to glow the whole turning range of the potentiometer?
 Why or why not?**

-Yes, the potentiometer is a 3 pin resistor.
+Yes, I was able to get the potentiometer to work.
+The potentiometer is essence a 3 pin resistor.
 There is a resistive material inside such that when I turn the knob, it increases the distance between the connective strip and the wire.
-Therefore, the further away the knob (second pin) is from the power input, the lesser voltage goes across.
+The further away the knob (second pin) is from the power input, the lesser voltage can go across.
 By connecting the first pin to power and the second pin to the input of the LED.
-I am able to adjust the voltage that moves across the led.
+I am able to adjust the voltage that moves across the LED.

 ![bright](assets/partd_bright.JPG)
 Bright